sdcervi/Neatenize/README.md

 Try it out today at [Neatenize](https://neatenize.app/).

 ### Development
-Neatenize was developed as a practice project to improve my JavaScript skills and gain familiarity with Firebase.
+I developed Neatenize as a practice project to improve my JavaScript skills and gain familiarity with Firebase.
 It was built with the intention of allowing users to access the checklist without needing an account; creating an account allows them to save and sync their progress between devices.
 I also wanted to make sure it's accessible to people who prefer paper checklists by creating a printer-friendly version.

 ### Technologies
 Neatenize was built using the Bootstrap 5.1 framework, Firebase, HTML, CSS, and JavaScript.
 The code that creates the checklist cards and items iterates through a JSON file, for better maintainability and editing.

-I designed it to be used on all devices, fromo 375px wide and larger.
+I designed it to be used on all devices, from 375px wide and larger.
 The interface is fully responsive across all screen sizes.

 ### Features
 - Check off individual items in a category list